oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 The create serveral todo items:

 1. In a browser, go to http://localhost:3000
-2. Sign in to the application.
-Uuse one of the following users:
+1. Sign in to the application
-    - User: _trinity@whiterabbit.fake_, password: _Zion_
-    - User: _bob@tables.fake_, password: _correct horse battery staple_
+    - Use one of the users written to the console in step **Creating the database**
-3. Enter several todo items
+1. Enter several todo items

 {% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"Todo application with several items" %}{: .center-image }